alex-schneider/mpz/README.md

 # MEMORY-POOL-Z (MPZ)

-The MPZ is a simple, but very effective implementation of a fast memory pool.
+The MPZ is a simple implementation, of a very fast and effective memory pool.
 It's designed for using in applications with a lot of allocations of "the same" sizes up to 1.024 bytes (default) per allocation, e.g. for structs in tokenization applications.